- Goals & Objectives

 - Does not protect against STDs or HIV

-- Some women have heavier periods and possibly more cramping during periods - often this gets better after a few months
+- Some women have heavier periods and possibly more cramping during periods - but usually this gets better after a few months

 What if I want to get pregnant?